Bellentre

 Bellentre ([bɛlɑ̃tʁ]; Bélintro) is a former commune in the Savoie department in the region of Auvergne-Rhône-Alpes in south-eastern France.
 On 1 January 2016, it was merged into the new commune of La Plagne Tarentaise.

 Geography

-Situated in the Tarentaise Valley, the commune stretches over villages of Montchavin Les Coches and parts of the ski resort of La Plagne.
+Situated in the Tarentaise Valley, the commune stretches over the villages of Montchavin Les Coches and parts of the ski resort of La Plagne.

 Neighbouring communes are Landry to the north-east, Les Chapelles, Bourg-Saint-Maurice and Valezan to the north, Mâcot-la-Plagne to the west, Champagny-en-Vanoise to the south and Peisey-Nancroix to the east.